heavysixer/d4/docs/d4-doc.md

 1. `proxy`_(Object) -- The proxy object, which masks the target._
 2. `target`_(Object) -- The target objet, which is masked by the proxy_
+3. `prefix`_(String) -- Optional prefix to add to the method names, which helps avoid naming collisions on the proxy._

 ---